foxy13899/password_manager/README.md

 This project is open-source and available under the MIT License.
 Feel free to use and modify it for personal use.

 ---

-## 🙌 Contributions

-Contributions, issues, and feature requests are welcome!
-Feel free to fork the repository and submit a pull request.